Monday, 21 June 2010

 I travelled up to the game on a packed Virgin Trains service.
 Manchester United were at home to Portsmouth that afternoon and fans from all over England and abroad were going to Old Trafford, which I found pretty depressing.
 What was wrong with them following their home town clubs?

 I arrived at Piccadilly station to be met by Butch.
 We had major problems getting into the Wetherspoons pub because we weren’t Man Utd fans, but the bouncers let us in as long as I kept my Scarborough top covered up!
 The service at the bar was useless so we didn’t hang around for the privilege.
-Instead we caught a double decker bus past the City of Manchester Stadium to Droylsden.
+Instead, we caught a double-decker bus past the City of Manchester Stadium to Droylsden.

 We went on a pub crawl of three establishments before heading to the clubhouse inside the ground.
-Carl arrived in a bit of a disheveled state after an epic journey on the train from Malton, owing to engineering works and the dreaded rail replacement bus service.
+Carl arrived in a bit of a dishevelled state after an epic journey on the train from Malton, owing to engineering works and the dreaded rail replacement bus service.

 We went inside the ground and stood behind the goal.
-Butchers Arms was a decent enough ground.
+Butcher's Arms was a decent enough ground.
 The terracing we were on was new, covered and of a decent size.
-To our left there was a low cover along the side.
-Opposite that was a Main Stand on the half way line with a raised seating block and a few steps of terracing in front.
+To our left, there was a low cover along the side.
+Opposite that was a Main Stand on the halfway line with a raised seating block and a few steps of terracing in front.

 The far end was set back behind the goal and was just flat open standing.
 There was room at this end for future developments.
 We laughed our heads off when we ordered some catering at the hatch built into the clubhouse.
-The hot dogs seemed amazingly cheap, so always looking for a bargain we went for that cho
+The hot dogs seemed amazingly cheap, so always looking for a bargain we went for that choice.

-ice.
-A few seconds later we realised we’d ordered a kiddies sized sausage so pies were requested as well so we didn’t go hungry.
+A few seconds later we realised we’d ordered a kiddies-sized sausage so pies were requested as well so we didn’t go hungry.
+Boro played some scintillating football against the league leaders and went ahead through Mark Cartwright, much to the disgust of some younger home fans.

+The Bloods soon equalised, only for Boro to come straight back down our end and take the lead through the courtesy of a quality own goal.
 We expected an onslaught from the home team after the break and they did create some openings, but their normally lethal forward, Terry Fearns was have having a nightmare in front of goal.

-Boro played some excellent counter attacking football.
-We enjoyed this from a seat in the elevated stand, which proved to have very little leg room.
+Boro played some excellent counter-attacking football.
+We enjoyed this from a seat in the elevated stand, which proved to have very little legroom.
 This resulted in a penalty, which Chris Thompson put away.
 Boro could well have added to the final score of 3-1.
-A lot of the home fans were very magnanimous in defeat, saying Boro were the best side to have visite
+A lot of the home fans were very magnanimous in defeat, saying Boro were the best side to have visited for some time.

-We went back to one of the impressive old local pubs, where a lot of football loving customers had spent the afternoon in front of the TV, instead of offering support to their progressive local club.
+We went back to one of the impressive old local pubs, where a lot of football-loving customers had spent the afternoon in front of the TV, instead of offering support to their progressive local club.
 We caught the bus back into the city centre where I left my pals for the train home.

 The train was full of supporters who didn’t look happy despite Man Utd beating Portsmouth 3-0.
 A victory seemed to be considered their right.
 I on the other hand was jubilant as we sped home past the hundreds of firework displays.
 I was glad to get back to Euston without any of them asking about my shirt.
 Some folk are beyond redemption.